Visiting the College

 - University tours and information sessions are also available online.

 Prospective first-year applicants can join College of Human Ecology Undergraduate Admissions Staff on one of the following dates if you are visiting our Ithaca campus.
-Note that these sessions are tailored for first-year applicants.
-Prospective transfers: please review our specific coursework requirements and other transfer related information.
+Note that our information sessions are tailored for first-year applicants.
+Prospective transfers – please review our specific coursework requirements and other transfer related information.

 Learn more about our academic programs, community engagement, research, and other aspects of the CHE experience and education.
-These sessions will focus on and be driven by your questions.
+These Q&A sessions are driven your questions.
 Review our recorded sessions in advance of attending.
-Seating will be limited.
+Seating will be limited and advanced registration is required.

-Hosted by CHE Admissions Staff, learn more about how your interests can take shape through our majors, opportunities, and community.
-We'll discuss your interests as you consider how to use your education to affect change.
-Time will be available for guest Q&A. Registration is required (see links below).
+Learn more about how your interests can take shape through CHE's majors, opportunities, and community.
+We'll discuss your interests as you consider how to use your education to affect change with plenty of time for Q&A.

-Current College of Human Ecology students from across our majors will share their perspectives and experiences about life in the College of Human Ecology and at Cornell University.
-They will discuss academic programs, advising, research, extracurriculars, the CHE community and more.
-Time will be available for guest Q&A. Registration is required (see links below).
+Current College of Human Ecology students from across our majors will share their perspectives and experiences about life in the College of Human Ecology and at Cornell University during these sessions.

 Online Resources